ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-11-21-taking-a-vaction-from-van-life.md

 Initially I hesitated to join them: Why should I fly around the globe to enjoy beaches, when I can park my van right next to the amazing beaches in Portugal and Spain?
 Where should I leave my van for two weeks?

 At the end, the desire to see my sister and my friends overcame my concerns.
-And hey, Indonesia is something different than Southern Europe! :wink:
+And hey, Indonesia is something different than southern Europe! :wink:

 Taking a vacation from van life turned out to be fairly simple.
 The less you own, the less you have to pack.
 After five minutes my 30 liters backpack was ready: passport, tooth brush, nail clipper, a huge beach towel, flip-flops, my surf shorts, some underwear, a pair of shorts, a few shirts and my laptop, the only object of real value in my van.